imamfahrudin/discord-crypto-vwap-tool/README.md

 ## 🤖 Discord Bot Commands

-### `/start`
+### `!start`
 - **Description**: Starts the VWAP scanner and sends live updates to the current channel
-- **Usage**: Type `/start` in any text channel where the bot has permissions
+- **Usage**: Type `!start` in any text channel where the bot has permissions
 - **Behavior**:
-  - Sends an initial message with "Starting VWAP scanner..."
+  - Sends initial message(s) with "Starting VWAP scanner..."
-  - Updates the same message every `REFRESH_INTERVAL` seconds with fresh data
+  - If single interval: Creates one message that updates at that interval
+  - If multiple intervals: Creates separate messages for each interval (e.g., 10m, 30m, 1h)
+  - Each message updates independently at its configured interval
   - Can run independently in multiple channels simultaneously
-  - Only one scanner per channel allowed
+  - Only one scanner set per channel allowed

+**Examples:**
+- With `REFRESH_INTERVAL = "120"`: Creates 1 message updating every 2 minutes
+- With `REFRESH_INTERVAL = "600,1800,3600"`: Creates 3 messages:
+  - **10-minute table**: `BYBIT FUTURES VWAP SCANNER - 10M TIMEFRAME` (updates every 10 min)
+  - **30-minute table**: `BYBIT FUTURES VWAP SCANNER - 30M TIMEFRAME` (updates every 30 min)
+  - **1-hour table**: `BYBIT FUTURES VWAP SCANNER - 1H TIMEFRAME` (updates every hour)

+Each table clearly displays its timeframe in both the Discord embed title and the table image header.

-### `/stop`
+### `!stop`
-- **Description**: Stops the VWAP scanner and ends live updates
+- **Description**: Stops all VWAP scanner instances and ends live updates
-- **Usage**: Type `/stop` while the scanner is running
+- **Usage**: Type `!stop` while the scanner is running
+- **Behavior**:
+  - Stops all interval timers for the current channel
-- **Behavior**: Updates the message with "VWAP scanner stopped" and stops all updates
+  - Updates all messages with "VWAP scanner stopped"
+  - Cleans up all running tasks and database entries

 ### Command Permissions
-- Both commands are available to all users in channels where the bot has "Use Slash Commands" permission
+- Both commands are available to all users in channels where the bot has message permissions
 - The bot must have "Send Messages" and "Embed Links" permissions in the channel

 ## 📝 Logging